 Nature, Extent, and Quality of Services.
-The Board considered that the Adviser was established in 2016 and provides portfolio management services to registered investment companies and other pooled investment vehicles.
-The Board reviewed the qualifications of the key personnel servicing the Fund and considered the specialized knowledge required to implement the Fund's strategy.
-The Board expressed satisfaction with the advisory personnel's depth of experience and industry connections.
-The Board considered that the Adviser also managed two other interval funds with a similar investment focus to the Fund.
-The Board discussed the Adviser's robust diligence process for assessing the quality of collateralized loan obligations in which the Fund may invest.
-The Board reviewed the Adviser's compliance practices, noting that the Adviser had recently hired a dedicated third-party chief compliance officer.
-The Board considered that the Adviser's financial condition, noting that its assets under management have continued to increase since its inception totaling approximately \$511 million as of June 30, 2022.
-After discussion, the Board concluded that the Adviser had sufficient quality and depth of personnel, resources, and compliance policies and procedures essential to perform its duties under the Advisory Agreement and that the nature, overall quality and extent of the management services that it would provide to the Fund would be satisfactory.
+The Board noted that the Adviser was formed in 2016 and provided investment advisory services to three closed-end management companies that were operated as interval funds.
+The Board considered the qualifications of the key personnel servicing the Fund, and discussed personnel changes that occurred during the past year.
+The Board expressed continued satisfaction with the quality of the advisory personnel and acknowledged the respected status of advisory personnel in the CLO industry.
+The Board discussed the Adviser's robust investment process, and the Adviser's depth of experience in CLO investing.
+The Board reviewed the Adviser's compliance practices, and spoke favorably regarding the effectiveness of the Adviser's assets under management have continued to increase over time, and totaled approximately \$830 million as of December 31, 2023.
+After discussion, the Board concluded that the Adviser had sufficient quality and depth of personnel, resources, and compliance policies and procedures essential to perform its duties under the Advisory Agreement.